Rohitrout416/Rest-api/README.md

-install express, dotenv, nodemon, and uuid.
+install express, dotenv, nodemon, mongoose and uuid.

 dotenv is a file used to store the vulnerable files which require privacy.

 ![](remember_it.png)

+Create your own env file and add your port number and URI.